Surface Disinfecting After Illness

 Cover the risk.
 Keep contamination of upholstered furniture and accessories in these rooms to a minimum by covering these items and areas with washable sheets or blankets.
 Wash and change the protective throws frequently.
 Remove any decorative pillows or cover them with washable pillowcases.

 Hit High-Touch Surfaces.
-Don't forget surface disinfecting when it comes to all the room's high-touch surfaces, including the television remote, phones, computer keyboards, and doorknobs leading in and out and to other rooms.
+Remember to disinfect all the room's high-touch surfaces, including the television remote, phones, computer keyboards, and doorknobs leading in and out and to other rooms.

 You Might Like These: